 It all began back in the 1970's, when Mustafa was just getting into the horse business and was trying to figure out which type of Arabian horse resonated with him most.
 It was while studying bloodlines, show ring statistics, and the marketplace that he began to lean more and more toward the Polish (Kuhailan) horses.
 This was mostly due to their high sales in public auctions and all around success in multiple disciplines, including halter, western pleasure, working cattle, dressage, jumping, driving, high action classes, racing, and endurance.
-It was during Mustafa's research that he came across a moving passage about Bogdan Zientarski's 1931 expedition to the tinally I here a neigh they guile the statterns.
-They lead the lay fulation Haifs I gless buckled water one, It Is just the house I ar looking for Not large deg on splended legs without my tense of som hours it to long neck a walle head, although not very small with disterted. thin and secreable nostable a splentil high accret tall.
-I teel the first time in ag life that siving the purchase of a horse I are fairling.
+It was during Mustafa's research that he came across a moving passage about Bogdan Zientarski's 1931 expedition to the

 Ruala Tribe.
-For Mustafa, it was as though this him passage came to directly from God.
+For Mustafa, it was as though this came to him passage directly from God.
 He knew then and there he wanted to devote the rest of his life to perpetuating the fine qualities of Kuhailan Haifi by carefully line breeding to him.
 Below is famous the passage Zientarski recorded while on that fateful trip to Ruala to purchase Kuhailan Haifi.